adeleneleda/bloggable/README.md

-# blogable
+# Bloggable
-BLogsite using Ruby, Sinatra, and Redis
+Blogsite using Ruby, Sinatra, and Redis